Palo Pinto County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 • BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
-The suspension period for a first offense is typically 90 days to 1 year.
-The exact length depends on the specific circumstances of your case.
+The suspension period for a first offense is typically 90 days to 1 year under TX law.
+The exact length depends on the specific circumstances of your case and any prior offenses.

 • Temporary Permit: The arresting officer should have provided you with a temporary driving permit.
 This permit is valid until your ALR hearing or, if you don't request a hearing, until the automatic suspension begins.
 Pay close attention to the expiration date on the temporary permit.